AsahiLinux/docs/docs/m1n1-User-Guide.md

   * Configuration statements
 * Chainloads another version of itself from a FAT32 partition (if configured to do so)

 Proxy mode enables a huge toolset of developer features, from reducing your Linux kernel test cycle to 7 seconds, to live hardware probing and experimentation, to a hypervisor capable of running macOS or Linux and tracing hardware accesses in real time while providing a virtual UART over USB.
-See [m1n1:Developer Guide](m1n1:Developer-Guide.md) for that.
+See the [m1n1 Developer Guide](m1n1-Developer-Guide.md) for that.
 This guide only describes trivial proxy use cases.

 ## Building